Lung and thoracic cancer detection and diagnosis

-Your doctor will refer you to our advanced imaging services and may order additional tests to help with a diagnosis, such as an endoscopy procedure or a biopsy.
+Your doctor will refer you to our advanced imaging services and may order additional tests to help with a diagnosis, such as an endoscopy or a biopsy.
 A pathologist, a doctor who specializes in diagnosing disease, will look at your cell samples to identify the presence of cancer and determine the type of cancer you have.

 Innovative techniques and technologies

 Our accredited cancer program offers several types of pulmonary techniques and technologies designed to support your care needs.
 You will need to call your local hospital to learn which of the below options are available in your area.
 Some options could include:

 - Minimally invasive surgical technology – A surgical technique that uses smaller and more precise surgical incisions instead of one large opening.
 By reducing the trauma to the body, patients typically have quicker recovery times and less discomfort.